UCM-M143/dronekit-exercise/README.md

 ## Write your own program

 Based on the `Example: Vehicle State`, modify it so that it only prints Global Location

+Here is an screenshot of an example output